symfony-cmf/symfony-cmf-docs/book/database_layer.rst

 To retrieve objects from the document repository using both the ``find`` and ``findMany`` methods and all helper methods of a class-specific repository.
-In PHPCR, it's often unkown for developers which node has the data for a specific document, in that case you should use the document manager to find the nodes (for instance, when you want to get the root document).
+In PHPCR, it's often unknown for developers which node has the data for a specific document, in that case you should use the document manager to find the nodes (for instance, when you want to get the root document).
 In example above, we know they are ``Task`` documents and so we can use the repository.